kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 ### kubeadm's skew against the kubelet

-Similarly to the Kubernetes version, kubeadm can be used with a kubelet version that is the same version as kubeadm or one version older.
+Similarly to the Kubernetes version, kubeadm can be used with a kubelet version that is the same version as kubeadm or three minor versions older. (kubeadm < 1.29 may only be up to one minor versions newer than kubelet).

 Example:
 * kubeadm is at {{< skew currentVersion >}}